Repair Strategies for Speech Sounds

 - Decrease anything that makes it hard for them to listen: background noise, distractions etc.

-Practice these until he can use them independently.
+Practice these until your child can use them independently.
 Some will work better than others and be more useful in certain situations.